 If you plan to have children, talk with your doctor before using brigatinib.
-Some men and women using brigatinib have become infertile (unable to have children).
+Some men using brigatinib have become infertile (unable to have children).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.

 Brigatinib side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - blurred vision

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings